SingaporeJS/talk.js/README.md

 - Be punctual for the event - _your talk may be rescheduled if you are late_
 - Bring your own equipment - _laptops, video adapters, power adapters, presenter clickers, etc._
-- Request for WiFi access - _SSID: PayPalGuest Password: SafePayments_
+- Request for WiFi access from the host
 - RSVP on Meetup.com for the event - _this is for building security clearance_

 ## 👋 Chat with our community